sahilgupta2105/Deep-Reinforcement-Learning/physics-simulator/README.md

 python setup.py build_ext --inplace
 ```
 The build requires Python 3.6+ and C++11.
 The reinforcement learning libraries are in Python.
 So, the C++ application is packaged as a Python module using an interface compiler, SWIG.
 The build also requires a reading/writing library called Partio, which can be installed from [here](https://github.com/wdas/partio).

+[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library for linear algebra is used and is already provided with this code.

 This code uses a Poisson Disk Sampler, which is originally available [here](https://github.com/thinks/poisson-disk-sampling).